-Our Center has grown over the past 35 years to provide services in internal medicine, pediatrics, gynecology, a prenatal clinic and social services including an outreach to the area’s homeless population along with a dental clinic.
+Our Center has grown over the past 40 years to provide services in internal medicine, pediatrics, gynecology, a prenatal clinic and social services including an outreach to the area's homeless population along with a dental clinic.
 In September 2005, we opened a medical expansion to increase pediatric and prenatal access.
-Included in the 50 Center employees, our provider staff includes internists, pediatricians, nurse midwife, nurse practitioners, dentists, hygienist, expanded function dental assistant and outreach worker.
+Included in the 70 Center employees, our provider staff includes internists, pediatricians, family medicine providers, nurse midwife, nurse practitioners, licensed clinical social worker, dentists, hygienists, expanded function dental assistants, health insurance marketplace assisters and outreach worker.

-In accord with our mission statement, which is to provide quality medical and dental services to the underserved and to do this under the direction of the governing Board and at a reasonable cost to the community, Scranton Primary Health Care Center will continue to respond to the evolving trends and needs of our target population and service area.
+In accord with our vision, which is to provide quality medical and dental services with care and compassion to the under served and to do this under the direction of the governing Board and at a reasonable cost to the community, Scranton Primary Health Care Center will continue to respond to the evolving trends and needs of our target population and service area.

 Late Arrivals Policy